mlswg/mls-combiner/draft-ietf-mls-combiner.md

                                                 +--> DeriveSecret(., <label>)
                                                 |    = <secret>
                                               [...]
-    Fig 3: The hpqmls_psk of the PQ session is injected into the key schedule of the traditional session using the safe extensions API DeriveExtensionSecret.
+    Fig 3: The apq_psk of the PQ session is injected into the key schedule of the traditional session using the safe extensions API DeriveExtensionSecret.
 ~~~

-To signal the injection of the PSK derived from the PQ group into the key schedule of the T group, each T group commit that is part of a FULL commit MUST include a PreSharedKey proposal with `psk_type = application`, `component_id = XXX` and `psk_id = hpqmls_psk_id`.
+To signal the injection of the PSK derived from the PQ group into the key schedule of the T group, each T group commit that is part of a FULL commit MUST include a PreSharedKey proposal with `psk_type = application`, `component_id = XXX` and `psk_id = apq_psk_id`.

-The `hpqmls_exporter` MUST be deleted after both the `hpqmls_psk_id` and the `hpqmls_psk` were derived.
+The `apq_exporter` MUST be deleted after both the `apq_psk_id` and the `apq_psk` were derived.

 TODO: Replace occurences of XXX with the Component ID of this combiner.